tsinis/multi_media_picker/multimedia_picker/README.md

 # multimedia_picker

-A Flutter plugin for iOS and Android that provides a unified interface for picking media (images/videos) from gallery or camera, with built-in editing capabilities.
+A Flutter plugin for iOS that provides a unified interface for picking media (images/videos) from gallery or camera, with built-in editing capabilities.

 ## Features